llvm/llvm-iwg/rfc_code_review/comment_summary.md

     other known commit then you can't run CI on the patch.
 With GitHub pull requests everything is a branch, so you can always run CI against them even if the patch is a little bit out-of-date with main.
 * Merge from UI
-  * You can merge pull requests directly from the web UI, which is much more simple than the Phabricator process of manually (or with arc) downloading the patch, applying it and pushing.
-This is both a time saver and more intuitive for new contributors.
+  * You can merge pull requests directly from the web UI, which avoid leaving the review tool to push to main, avoid having to manipulate command line tools (`arc` or `patch`, `git`).
+     Phabricator does not have an equivalent.
 * IDE Integration
   * Some IDEs have GitHub PR integration which can simplify the process of creating a pull request.
 * Rich diffs of .rst files.